thudcl/thudcl.github.io/_pages/publications.md

 - Xun Pang, "[Modeling Heterogeneity and Serial Correlation in Binary TSCS Data: A Bayesian Multilevel Model with AR(p) Errors](https://doi.org/10.1093/pan/mpq019),” *Political Analysis*, Vol. 18, Issue 4, 2010, pp. 470-498.

 ### Publications in Chinese

+- Xun Pang and Chong Chen, "The Hirschman Effect of International Finance," *World Economics and Politics* (世界经济与政治), No. 6, 2020, pp. 132-155.

 - Chong Chen and Xun Pang, "Predicting the Timing and Location of Terrorist Attacks in Africa in the Age of Big Data: Combing GIS and Split Population Duration Models,"  *Foreign Affairs Review* (外交评论), No. 2, 2020, pp. 121-154.